 “Shutter” button is used to confirm that the camera, flash, and image acquisition software have been set properly.

 “Shoot Stack” button begins the shoot/move/shoot/move… sequence.
-Once this button has been pressed, it will change to a red “Stop Shooting” button that can be used to interrupt the sequence.
+Once this button has been pressed, it will change to a red “Stop Shooting” button that can be used to abort the sequence.

 The Panic Stop button will immediately stop rail movement and shooting.
 Panic stop is also triggered by pushing any physical button on the StackShot controller box while the rail is moving.
 If the computer loses control of the rail, say because of some problem in the USB interface, then pushing a physical button on the StackShot controller box should still stop the rail.

 A small set of hotkeys is currently provided.
-Currently there is an “asdf” set for Back (“a”), Fwd (“s”), Set Start (“d”), and Set End (“f”).
+Currently there is an “asdfx” set for Back (“a”), Fwd (“s”), Set Start (“d”), Set End (“f”), and Shoot (“x”).
 The “left-arrow” and “right-arrow” keys may also work for Back and Fwd, but these may require that one of the buttons is clicked first in order to direct keyboard input properly.
-Currently the assignment of hotkeys is fixed, but these will be adjustable in subsequent versions.
+In addition there are right-hand hotkeys for Back Step (“j”) and Fwd Step (“k”).

 At the Configuration tab are controls that you will generally set once and then leave unchanged for many stacks.